quinta-feira, 26 de setembro de 2024

 Bem, por cá, os partidos apostam em demandas ideológicas maximalistas e extremistas e na pequena trica política, adiando a discussão dos grandes desafios que se colocam ao país.

 Os políticos de hoje revelam pouca cultura e muito escassa preparação para governar Portugal.
 Não arriscam uma ideia e não têm nenhuma visão de futuro.
-Assim, se este quadro não mudar, seremos ultrapassados por quem percebe o elementar: planear o futuro e assegurar o presente.
+Assim, se este quadro não mudar, seremos ultrapassados por quem perceba o elementar: planear o futuro e assegurar o presente.

 Bem sabemos que agora o país espera pelo dia 10 de Março.
 Mas será muito triste perceber que pouco ou nada mudará, se não se quebrarem as viseiras ideológicas extremistas que comprometem a estabilidade e o consenso necessários para enfrentar as ameaças e abrir o caminho às oportunidades deste Portugal Atlântico e arquipelágico, abençoado pelo mar.